vicious-widgets/vicious/README.md

 Supported platforms: platform independent.

 - Arguments:
-  * takes the Linux or BSD distribution name as an argument, i.e. "Arch", "FreeBSD"
+  * takes the Linux or BSD distribution name as an argument, i.e. `"Arch"`, `"FreeBSD"`
 - Returns:
   * returns 1st value as the count of available updates